 Key Stages 1 and 2 - Years 1-6

 At Harris Garrard Academy, we help children to develop the knowledge, skills and understanding they need to move on to the next stage of their learning.
 In addition to following the National Curriculum, our children focus on a different topic each term which they explore through, for example, science, art, PE, history, geography or religious studies.

-Topics for Year 2 include 'Explorers', 'Into Africa' and 'Island life', for example, while in Year 6 they include 'Global village', 'World at war' and 'Evolution'.
+Topic-based learning helps children to develop a better understanding of the world around them, make connections and apply skills in different disciplines.
 Download a complete list of topics for 2017-18.
-Topic-based learning helps children to develop a better understanding of the world around them, make connections and apply skills in different disciplines.

 Key Stage 3 - Years 7-8